In the past thirty years, women have made considerable progress in the job market in the USA and Europe.

 In fact, a few of her friends joined my daughter in the First Robotic Program.
 These girls participated in the FRC program from 8th grade through 12th grade.

 The fact that my daughter is the only one among her classmates who are studying science or engineering, has been very difficult for her.

-She feels that she is an outcast by not joining other girls studying other disciplines like Law, medicine or business in college.
+She feels that she is an outcast for not joining other girls studying other disciplines like Law, medicine, or business in college.

 To her, it seems she is losing all her friends.
-She is trying to find new friends in the university, but there are few girls in her classes too.
+She is trying to find new friends at the university, but there are few girls in her classes too.

 So why out of 300 girls finishing high school, only one is pursuing a technical degree?

 One problem is that most girls are not encouraged by their families and society to learn math in elementary school.

 Even worse, girls who are smart and good at math are labeled nurds and not cool.

 Girls are encouraged by their parents, family, and peers to study other subjects and not technical studies.